Hemasarayu/QualityAnalyst_functional_Test_login_selenium/README.md

-* Defects Found on Testing:
+* Defects Found on Testing: Mentioned in defect entries file.
-*
- •Mentioned in defect entries file.

  *Tools Used: